OpenMx/OpenMx/docs/source/GeneticEpi_Matrix.rst

 Model Specification
 ^^^^^^^^^^^^^^^^^^^

 There are a variety of ways to set up the ACE model.
 The most commonly used approach in Mx is to specify three matrices for each of the three sources of variance.
-The matrix **X** represents the additive genetic path *a*, the **Y** matrix is used for the shared environmental path *c* and the matrix **Z** for the unique environmental path *e*.
+The matrix **a** represents the additive genetic path *a*, the **c** matrix is used for the shared environmental path *c* and the matrix **e** for the unique environmental path *e*.
 The expected variances and covariances between member of twin pairs are typically expressed in variance components (or the square of the path coefficients, i.e. :math:`a^2`, :math:`c^2` and :math:`e^2`).
-These quantities can be calculated using matrix algebra, by multiplying the **X** matrix by its transpose **t(X)**.
+These quantities can be calculated using matrix algebra, by multiplying the **a** matrix by its transpose **t(a)**, and are called **A**, **C** and **E** respectively.
 Note that the transpose is not strictly needed in the univariate case, but will allow easier transition to the multivariate case.
 We then use matrix algebra again to add the relevant matrices corresponding to the expectations for each of the statistics of the observed covariance matrix.
 The R functions 'cbind' and 'rbind' are used to concatenate the resulting matrices in the appropriate way.
 The expectations can be derived from the path diagrams for MZ and DZ twins.

+Note that in R, lower and upper case names are distinguishable so we are using lower case letters for the matrices representing path coefficients **a**, **c** and **e**, rather than **X**, **Y** and **Z** that classic Mx users have become familiar with.
+We continue to use the same upper case letters for matrices representing variance components **A**, **C** and **E**, corresponding to additive genetic (co)variance, shared environmental (co)variance and unique environmental (co)variance respectively, calculated as the square of the path coefficients.

 .. image:: graph/TwinACEModelMZ.png
     :height: 2.5in